CZ-NIC/pyoidc/README.rst

 of a ``GNU Make`` on Windows.
 In addition one of the dependencies for ``ldap_authn`` is not available as a prebuilt wheel from pypi, so use these slightly modified instructions.

-With :command:`pipenv` in your path you run:
+With :code:`pipenv` in your path you run:

 .. code:: console